 Then, by performing a change of variables, ${y\equiv \sqrt{6\Omega_\mathrm{m,0}/a}=\sqrt{6\Omega_\mathrm{m,0}(1+z)}}$, Equation~\eqref{eq:masterequation} takes the form of a Bessel differential equation, yielding the general solution

 where $I_i$ and $K_i$ are the $i$th order modified Bessel functions of the first and second kind, respectively.
-On the relevant interval, $a\in(0,1)$, $I_1\left(y\right)$ represents the decaying mode, so we neglect it.
-Furthermore, in view of the normalization condition placed on $D(a)$, one may write the growth factor as a function of redshift as
+On the relevant interval, $a\in(0,1)$, $I_1\left(y\right)$ represents the decaying mode and so is neglected.
+Furthermore, in view of the normalisation condition placed on $D(a)$, one may write the growth factor as a function of redshift as

 where the dependence on scale factor is replaced by redshift, as $f\sigma_8(z)$ is typically reported in terms of redshift.
 Having derived $D(z)$, an expression for $f\sigma_8(z)$ can be obtained from the formula~\citep{cit:Huterer}